-Camping memories stick with us.
+Camping memories stick with us forever.
 Summer camps, family camps, getting away from daily noise.
 Simplicity.
 These are times when we feel a little closer to friends and family.
 The food tastes better.
 Sleep comes easier.
 The stars shine brighter.
-Forever...

-t an undisclosed location on Hawaiʻi Island, A t an undisclosed location on Hawai'i Island, Kahua Kuili is the ultimate "camp" that truly blends indoor with outdoor, yesterday with today, and today with tomorrow.
-A recent collaboration between Walker Warner Architects, Philpotts Interiors, Maryl Construction, David Tamura Landscapes and (very importantly) an open minded client resulted in a space destined to create memories for generations.
+A t an undisclosed location on Hawai'i Island, Kahua Kuili is the ultimate "camp" that truly blends indoor with outdoor, yesterday with today, and today with tomorrow.
+A recent collaboration between Walker-Warner Architects, Philpotts Interiors, David Tamura Landscapes and (very importantly) an open minded client resulted in a space destined to create memories for generations.
 The design team had license to be quirky, yet architecturally and visually pure.

-The result is the Camp Hale.
+The result is the Camp Hale (house).

-Photos, previous: a nod to the "Old Style Lū'au" creates a relaxed and playful setting for dinner parties or picnic lunches; from the tiki bar, looking across to the kitchen window, is a barn style window that opens for ease of serving and ventilation.
-Opposite: tiki bar looking towards the pool and blue pacific ocean.
-Photos next spread: Tiki Bar poolside means Mai Tai time day or night; looking mauka from the lanai; the kitchen is reinterpreted with a camp green island and base cabinets juxtaposed to teak upper cabinets.
+Photos: a nod to the "Old Style Lu'au" creates a relaxed and playful setting for dinner parties or picnic lunches; from the tiki bar, looking across to the kitchen window, are barn style windows that open for ease of serving and ventilation.